OtherRealms/Shot-Manager-Guide/index.rst

 * **Use Suffix** Add a suffix to the shot's filepath.
 * **Notes**, for shot descriptions.
 * **Camera object**, automatically set as render camera when shot is selected.
 Arrow button, select as active object.
-* **Render Engine**, set render engine for specifiaclly for the shot, now supports addon engines.
+* **Render Engine**, set render engine for specifically for the shot, now supports addon engines.
 * **Render Samples**, If using Render Engine override.
 Override samples, 0 = no overide.
 * **World** , World data, inherits from Main if empty.
 * **Primary Layer**, select a View Layer that will become activated when selecting the shot if 'Switch to Primary' is enabled in settings.
 Also used as a default render layer if 'Unpinned default' is set to 'Primary Only' (View layer tab).